Nathaniel Mayer: Post Fortune Records

 After Mayer's Fortune Records days, his whereabouts were practically unknown and only ever confirmed by rumors for several decades.
 Though he did surface in 1980 to record the "Raise the Curtain High" single.
 It would be the only release from Mayer between 1966 and 2002.
 Disappearing into the ghettos of East Detroit for the next two decades, rumors abounded.
 However, after Norton Records released "I Don't Want No Bald-Headed Woman Telling Me What to Do" in 2002 (a never before released recording from 1968), Mayer was inspired to record and perform again.

 Mayer staged a full-fledged musical comeback in 2002.
 His once-sweet soul scream had deepened to a rasping growl, giving his latter albums a whole new feel.
 He played clubs and festivals, gaining a new generation of fans with his exciting live shows.

 In 2004, Mayer returned to the studio to record I Just Want to Be Held for Fat Possum Records, a Mississippi label known mostly for releasing records by obscure bluesmen.
 In 2005, he toured with fellow Fat Possum artist The Black Keys.
 In 2006, the Dutch-based Stardumb Records released a 7" single featuring three songs taken from the Fat Possum album.

 Mayer's last sessions were released across two albums, 2007's Why Don't You Give It To Me? and 2009's Why Won't You Let Me Black?, both on Alive Records and featuring Dan Auerbach of The Black Keys, Matthew Smith of Outrageous Cherry, Troy Gregory of The Dirtbombs, and Dave Shettler of SSM and The Sights.
 Why Don't You Give It To Me? was Julian Cope's Album of the Month on his Head Heritage site in May 2008.

 The Detroit Cobras remade "Village of Love" in 1996.
 While "Leave Me Alone" was covered by The Hard Feelings in 2001.
 Eve Monsees, The Exiles and the Gibson Brothers have all recorded "I Had A Dream."

 In 2014, Nathaniel Mayer was inducted into the Michigan Rock and Roll Legends Hall of Fame.

 Death

 Within a year after completing his first European tour, Mayer suffered multiple strokes.
 After months of hospitalization, Nathaniel Mayer died on November 1, 2008, in Detroit, Michigan.
+In 2017 the Killer Blues Headstone Project placed the headstone for Nathaniel Mayer at Elmwood Cemetery in Detroit.